 WRPS has noted a decline in middle years achievement as indicated by survey and anecdotal data.
-We believe this is due to a lack of student engagement.
-Our education plan prioritizes student voice and choice balanced by a wholistic and strength-based approach to equip students with the knowledge and skills to fully engage and achieve success in all domains of the school experience.
+We believe this is due in part to a lack of student engagement.
+Our education plan prioritizes student voice and choice, balanced by a holistic and strength-based approach to equip students with the knowledge and skills to fully engage and achieve success in all domains of the school experience.
+We are committed to working with all stakeholders to optimize experiential learning and the social and emotional development of middle years students.